 Bemidji, the first city on the Mississippi River, has been called one of the best small towns in America and was awarded the 2017 Best Minnesota Town.

 The thriving downtown community presents ample opportunities for engagement off-campus.
-Among other things, there are fine-dining restaurants, cafes, and a natural foods coop in downtown Bemidji.
-The historic Paul Bunyan Playhouse has a calendar of classic shows, restaurants and lounges offer weekly live music performances, the First Friday Art Walk provides a tour of new monthly art exhibits and there are annual festive events that bring the community together including the Loop the Lake Festival, the Dragon Boat Festival, the Blue Ox Marathon, Bemidji Winterfest, and The Minnesota Finlandia.
+Among other things, there are fine-dining restaurants, cafes and a natural foods coop in downtown Bemidji.
+The historic Paul Bunyan Playhouse has a calendar of classic shows, restaurants offer weekly live music performances, the First Friday Art Walk provides a tour of new monthly art exhibits and annual festive events bring the community together.
+Some local favorites are the Loop the Lake Festival, the Dragon Boat Festival, the Blue Ox Marathon and The Minnesota Finlandia.

-For those who love the outdoors there are wooded, multi-use trail systems within minutes of campus and community parks with walking trails, playgrounds and a skate park.
-Lake Bemidji State Park is located directly across the lake from BSU with navigable trails leading to it’s notable site and there is a downhill ski area with BSU sponsored student transportation options during the Winter months.
+For those who love the outdoors, there are wooded, multi-use trail systems within minutes of campus and community parks with walking trails, playgrounds and a skate park.
+Lake Bemidji State Park is located directly across the lake from BSU with trails leading to notable sights and there is a downhill ski area with transportation options during the winter months.
 Further, the Mississippi River Headwaters is a mere 45 minutes from Bemidji.

 Visit Bemidji’s official website to learn more.